-- cultivate an appreciation of fine arts (drama, literature, music, visual art) and social skills - exhibit their commitment to the Christian way of life through adherence to the Code of Conduct - demonstrate courtesy and kindness - serve the needs of others through voluntary ministry and service opportunities
+- cultivate an appreciation of fine arts and social skills - exhibit their commitment to the Christian way of life through adherence to the Code of Conduct - demonstrate courtesy and kindness - serve the needs of others through voluntary ministry and service opportunities

-ACCREDITATION AND LICENSING
+ACCREDITATION AND AUTHORIZATION

 Pensacola Christian College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: info@tracs.org] having been awarded Accredited Status as a Category IV institution by the TRACS Accreditation Commission on October 29, 2013.
 This status is effective for a period of five years.
 TRACS is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
-Inquiries regarding compliance with accreditation policies and standards may be directed to TRACS.

-The baccalaureate and master's degrees in nursing at Pensacola Christian College are accredited by the Commission on Collegiate Nursing Education (www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate and master's degrees in nursing at Pensacola Christian College are accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).